-The studied area has a total annual rainfall of about 1100-1332mm with the highest mean monthly rainfall is in August with about 240-300mm (Nigeria Metrological Agency, 2012)..
+The studied area has a total annual rainfall of about 1100-1332mm with the highest mean monthly rainfall is in August with about 240-300mm (Nigeria Metrological Agency, 2012).
 The highest monthly temperature is March with temperature of about 37˚C and the lowest temperature is recorded in the month of August with temperature of about 23˚C. The vegetation comprises of shrubs, grasses and tall trees that are easily identified in the dry season compare to the wet season (NIMET, 2012).